+This Court would totally thwart the purposes and standards of legal ethics and professionalism in the State of Mississippi legal profession by upholding the trial court's partial summary judgment entry in favor of Williamson and Miller.
+Williamson and Miller willfully withheld vital information they were obligated to provide to the Waggoners and thereby prevented the Waggoners' informed consent to the aggregate settlement reached in the Annette Williams litigation.
 In the recent case of Bradfield v.
-Schartz32, this Court, in a fashion comparable to the above holding in Quniteros, notably indicated the appropriateness of relying upon the Mississippi Rules of Professional Conduct in measuring the amount of punitive damages to award for a breach of fiduciary duty case similar to the one now before the Court.
-In Schwartz, the plaintiff made claims against Richard Schwartz and Schwartz and Associates, P.A. for breach of contract, breach of covenant of good faith and fair dealing, intentional acts and conspiracy to defraud based upon the improper deduction of expenses from the plaintiff's settlement proceeds.33 The jury returned a verdict awarding compensatory damages in favor of the plaintiff against Schwartz and Associates, P.A., and when discussing the standard by which punitive damages should be determined and awarded this Court provided:
+Schartz, this Court noted the appropriateness of relying upon the Mississippi Rules of Professional Conduct in determining an award of punitive damages for an attorney's breach of fiduciary duty owed to his client.
+In Schwartz, the plaintiff made claims against Richard Schwartz and Schwartz and Associates, P.A. for breach of contract, breach of covenant of good faith and fair dealing, intentional acts and conspiracy to defraud based upon the improper deduction of expenses from the plaintiff's settlement proceeds.
+In the plaintiff against Schwartz and Associates, P.A., and when discussing the standard by which punitive damages should be determined and awarded this Court provided: